datacraft-dsc/starfish-py/README.md

 ## Testing

 Automatic tests are setup via Travis, executing `tox`.
 Our test use pytest framework.
+The testing uses the remote barge server to test with

 ## New Version